 How did God describe Abraham in the Bible?

 We see that Abraham is essential to Christianity, for his faith is brilliantly revealed when he is ready to give up his son, Isaac.
 The sacrifice of his son is a prophecy of Christ, who sacrificed himself for the world’s salvation.
 It is something so astounding that it needs no comment.
 Abraham does not rebel against God.
 He does not question Him; he does not waver but trusts Him.

 According to the Bible, God describes Abraham as His friend and a good and faithful man.
 Abraham’s faith is also portrayed as devotion.
 Faced with adverse events, he perseveres in his decision to carry out God’s will.
 His faith is based on the word of God.

-The holy Patriarch not only had to face difficult situations but also not lose hope.
-Because the situations invited him to judge the divine will, to doubt God himself and his devotion.
+The holy Patriarch had to face difficult situations and not lose hope.
+Because the cases invited him to judge the divine will, to doubt God himself and his devotion.
 Here is the key to the temptation Abraham faced.
-Abraham sets out on his journey, attentive to God’s voice At the end of the trip, on Mount Moriah, he discovers that God does not want Isaac’s blood sacrifice.
+Abraham sets out on his journey, attentive to God’s voice.
+At the end of the trip, on Mount Moriah, he discovers that God does not want Isaac’s blood sacrifice.

 Our Father Abraham: Jewish Roots of the Christian Faith.
-See it on Amazon.
+I’d like you to see it on Amazon.

 - Abraham fulfilled his part of the covenant not because he was perfect but as proof of the faith with which he took the promise of salvation.

 - Abram was not counted righteous because of obedience, but, on the contrary, obedience was proof that he was already counted righteous.
 This is the essence of the covenant and how it manifests itself in the life of faith.